vorakl/vorakl.github.io/src/content/articles/base94.rst

 |

 It might seem that Base94 is not the limit.
 If the first 32 ASCII codes are control characters and there are 256 codes in total, what stops one from using an alphabet of 256 - 32 = 224 symbols?
 There is a reason.
 Not all of 224 `ASCII codes`_ have printable characters.
 In general, only 7 bits (0..127) are standardized and the rest (128..255) is used for the variety of locales, e.g. Koi8-R, Windows-1251, etc. That means, only 128 - 32 = 96 are available in the standardized range.
 In addition, the ASCII code 32 is the space character and 127 doesn't have a visible character either.
-Hense, 96 - 2 gives us that 94 printable characters which have the same association with their codes on all possible machines.
+Hence, 96 - 2 gives us that 94 printable characters which have the same association with their codes on all possible machines.

 Solution
 ========